Twirlator: A Pipeline for Analyzing Subgroup Symmetry Effects in Quantum Machine Learning Ansatzes

 This work implements gate symmetrization, which is performed with the Pauli twirling formula~\cite{Meyer_Mularski_Gil_Fuster_Mele_Arzani_Wilms_Eisert_2023}.
 For this subsection, we assume that for a fixed data encoding $U_{\mathrm{init}}$ and a subgroup $S_k'$ of the symmetry group $S_n$, we have computed the induced unitary representations as defined in \autoref{eq:induced_unitary_representation}.

 Since the construction involves parameterized quantum circuits, the symmetrization relies on generators.
 All of the gates in the ansatzes can be expressed in terms of fixed generators as $R_{G}(\theta) = e^{-i\theta G}$, where $G$ is the generator for the parametrized gate $R_{G}(\theta)$.
 Based on Proposition 1 (Commuting generators)~\cite{Meyer_Mularski_Gil_Fuster_Mele_Arzani_Wilms_Eisert_2023}, it suffices to apply the symmetrization process only to the generators.
 Hence, assume a fixed gate set expressed in terms of generators.
-Then, we define the Pauli twirling formula~\cite{Meyer_Mularski_Gil_Fuster_Mele_Arzani_Wilms_Eisert_2023, Helsen_2019} over the subgroup $S_k'$ as follows
+Then, we define the Pauli twirling formula~\cite{Meyer_Mularski_Gil_Fuster_Mele_Arzani_Wilms_Eisert_2023, Helsen_2019} over the subgroup $S_k'$: